Language-Research-Technology/ldaca-website/content/news/posts/CAREful_FAIRness/index.md

 While [FAIR Principles (Findable, Accessible, Interoperable, Reusable)](https://ardc.edu.au/resource-hub/making-data-fair/) provide the technical framework for data management, [CARE Principles (Collective Benefit, Authority to Control, Responsibility, Ethics)](https://ardc.edu.au/resource/the-care-principles/) help to centre Indigenous self-determination and worldviews.
 By integrating both sets of principles, we can develop data-sharing practices that are technically robust and respectful of diverse communities.
 <br>
-To ensure Indigenous data is managed ethically and equitably, here are a small selection of examples of CAREful Fairness Principles for Indigenous Data Governance:
+To ensure Indigenous data is managed ethically and equitably, here are a small selection of examples of CAREful FAIRness Principles for Indigenous Data Governance:
 <br>

 #### When making data Findable: